 - Rapamycin Associated Protein FRAP2 2 3

 Previous HGNC Symbols for MTOR Gene

 The protein encoded by this gene belongs to a family of phosphatidylinositol kinase-related kinases.
 These kinases mediate cellular responses to stresses such as DNA damage and nutrient deprivation.
 This protein acts as the target for the cell-cycle arrest and immunosuppressive effects of the FKBP12-rapamycin complex.
 The ANGPTL7 gene is located in an intron of this gene. [provided by RefSeq, Sep 2008]

 mTOR deregulation has been observed in many cancer types.
 As a part of the PI3K/Akt pathway, there is a broad interest in mTOR biology across cancer types. mTOR inhibition has been investigated for nearly a decade.
 Everolimus, temsirolimus and zotarolimus are three of the more commonly used mTOR inhibitors used in clinical treatment today, with modest success.

 GeneCards Summary for MTOR Gene

 MTOR (Mechanistic Target Of Rapamycin Kinase) is a Protein Coding gene.
-Diseases associated with MTOR include Smith-Kingsmore Syndrome and Focal Cortical Dysplasia, Type Ii, Somatic.
-Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and p70S6K Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
-An important paralog of this gene is SMG1.
+Diseases associated with MTOR include Smith-Kingsmore Syndrome and Focal Cortical Dysplasia, Type Ii.
+Among its related pathways are Metformin Pathway, Pharmacodynamics and MET promotes cell motility.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.

 UniProtKB/Swiss-Prot for MTOR Gene